Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 • It’s technically still in beta (v4), though it’s stable enough for production in my experience

-• The built-in monitoring (Sentinel) is basic - I supplement it with other tools
+• The built-in monitoring (Sentinel) is basic, but it can be supplemented with other tools.

-None of these are dealbreakers.
-They’re the kind of rough edges you’d expect from an open-source project that’s growing fast.
+To me, none of these are dealbreakers.
+YMMV, but I think they’re the kind of rough edges you’d expect from an open-source project that’s growing fast.

 The math